Welcome to Biology at Uppsala University

 Department of Cell and Molecular Biology (ICM) is an international, multidisciplinary and distinguished biomolecular department.
 The department teaches a large number of undergraduate and Master courses for students specialising in Biology, Biotechnology and Biomolecular Engineering.

-Research interests, ranging all the way from cell biology down to biophysics of single molecules, are divided into six specialty programs: Chemical Biology, Computational and Systems Biology, Microbiology, Molecular Biophysics, Molecular Evolution and Structural and Molecular Biology.
+Research interests, ranging all the way from cell biology down to biophysics of single molecules, are divided into six specialty programs: Computational Biology and Bioinformatics, Microbiology, Molecular Biophysics, Molecular Evolution, Molecular Systems Biology, Structural & Molecular Biology.
 Several laboratories at ICM are also centers of excellence: Structural Biology, Molecular Biophysics, Protein Synthesis and Uppsala RNA Research Center.

 Ecology and Genetics

 Evolutionary ecology and genetics form the core of the research activities at the Department of Ecology and Genetics (IEG), and are studied in animals, plants, fungi and microorganisms.
 This includes a number of high-profile projects on the processes of natural and sexual selection, local adaptation, speciation, and molecular evolution.
 We also harbour a strong research initiative on processes affecting microbial diversity and ecosystem function.